apollographql/apollo-ios/docs/source/tutorial/tutorial-authentication.md

 import KeychainSwift
 ```

-Then, add a new method to determine whether the user is currently logged in:
+Then, find the `isLoggedIn` method and replace its contents with the following:

 ```swift:title=DetailViewController.swift
 private func isLoggedIn() -> Bool {